Navigating the financial aspect of fertility treatment can feel overwhelming. Illume Fertility is here to help!

 How decisions are communicated and what to do if a request is delayed or denied.

-Prior authorization is your insurer’s approval for specific services before you receive them—common for IUI, IVF, and certain medications.
+Prior authorization is essentially your insurer’s approval for specific services before you receive them (common for IUI, IVF, and certain medications).

-Without prior authorization (when required), claims can be denied even if your plan lists coverage.
-Your Illume Financial Coordinator will handle any needed document submissions once your plan of care is set.
+Without prior authorization (when required), claims can be denied - even if your plan lists coverage.
+Your Illume Financial Coordinator will help you gather any needed documentation once your plan of care is set.

 A predetermination letter is a written statement from your insurer outlining what they expect to cover for proposed services.
 While not always required, it can give you clarity on your personal level of coverage and strengthens your position if you need to file an appeal later.

 Insurers often need procedure and diagnosis codes to process prior authorization or predetermination.
-After your initial consultation at Illume Fertility, your Care Team supplies the codes based on your treatment plan, and our Financial Coordinators submit what’s needed.
+After your initial consultation at Illume Fertility, your Care Team confirms specific codes based on your treatment plan, and our Financial Coordinators submit any needed documentation.

-You’ll receive notice from your insurer, and your Financial Coordinator will confirm with you before scheduling key steps of treatment.
+You’ll receive notice directly from your insurer, and your Financial Coordinator will also confirm financial clearance with you before scheduling key steps of treatment.
 If anything is missing, we’ll let you know exactly what’s needed to keep things moving.

 Delays can happen sometimes, but we’ll always follow up with status updates and keep you informed.
 If a request is denied, we’ll review the reason, provide additional documentation if appropriate, and guide you through each step of the appeal process.